 “Be upfront and set expectations from the beginning,” she said in an interview, noting financial mishaps are a common cause of marital rifts.

-Indeed, a 2013 study by Kansas State University found that couples who argue about money in the early years of their marriage, regardless of income, debt or net worth, are more likely to get divorced.
+Indeed, couples who make financial decisions together in the early years of their marriage, regardless of income, debt, or net worth, may be more likely to avoid conflict later on.

 Full financial disclosure